Spyderisk/issue-porter/README.md

 The data models differ in important ways, including:

 * GitLab has threaded comments but GitHub does not.
-* GitHub does not expose an API to upload attachments such as screenshots.
+* Gitlab does not have a an API to download attachments such as screenshots, and GitHub does not expose an API to upload attachments.
 * The GitHub API does not allow us to specify what the new GitHub Issue number will be.
-* XXXX
+* Internal links across the two platforms will be different, for example links to other issues.

 Many of these problems and more have been solved using the GitHub feature that Issues have versions.
 This allows us to do multiple passes, editing the